klauro/klauro_si507FinalProject/README.md

 Of note, the Mealdb has proven to be slightly challenging to use when searching more than one ingredient. (it will not find any recipes for 'pork' and 'carrots' but will find recipes for 'chicken' and 'potatoes')

 To run program:
-  Simply open the 'Final Project.py' file and click run.
+  Open the 'Final Project.py' file and click run.
+A blank webpage will open but for now, follow the input prompts in the terminal.
+If successful the webpage will update to reflect the user inputs.
+Choose any further viewing options on the webpage and click submit.